 Clumping Bamboo Maintenance

-- It is always worth considering using a root barrier when planting any form of bamboo, and remember that over time any clumping plant will need a little care and maintenance to be kept looking at its best.
+- It is always worth considering using a root barrier when planting any form of bamboo just to ensure you not have problems, and remember that over time any clumping plant will need a little care and maintenance to be kept looking at its best.

 - Older clumps can be thinned every 3-4 years, any dead canes can be removed at the ground.